nativestranger/cerializable/README.md

     > comment.cerializable_hash(only: id, methods: :hash])
     => { id: 1, hash: -2535926706119161824 }

+# Custom Serialization Options

-You can also pass in custom options that your serializer modules make use of.
+You can pass in custom options that your serializer modules make use of.

 Common use cases for custom options might be for handling roles or versions.

-In the example serializer above, we're using a custom `children` option.
+In the example serializer above, we're using a custom `:children` option.

 This allows us to build a comment thread's hierarchy without querying for each comment's children: